Intervention Case Management

 - the patient themselves

-Soon enough however, life begins to happen, and his moods swung up and down like a roller-coaster.
-We had no idea what was an acceptable behavior and what was a dangerous warning sign.
+Soon enough, however, life begins to happen, and his moods swung up and down like a roller coaster.
+We had no idea what was acceptable behavior and what was a dangerous warning sign, and this is further clouded by that pink cloud.
 This is the time period where we wish we would have had a Case Manager years ago.

-The Case Manager is an experienced, clinical recovery professional.
-They know what the red flags are; they also know what the positive changes look like.
+The Case Manager is an experienced clinical recovery professional.
+They know what the red flags are, they also know what the positive changes look like, and they know in what direction care needs to turn either way.

-Not only does this give you piece of mind, but it gives your loved one an excuse not to use and another level of accountability.
+Intervention Case Management not only ensures peace of mind for you, but it gives your loved one an excuse not to use and another level of accountability.

 Please inquire about Case Management when you speak to one of our Intervention Counselors.
-They would be happy to discuss in more detail with you.
+They would be happy to discuss in more detail with you, answer any questions that you may have, and explain the benefits to you, your loved one, and your entire family unit.